jdelarosaizq/devops-playground/README.md

 - As devops engineer, I want to test that the data was loaded, so my confidence increases.
 - As service manager, I want to provision new Neo4j instances by using blue-green deployment, so that, there is no downtime.

+**Note we don't expect you to deliver all of them**

 ## Discussion
 - What would we need to change to deal with very large data files?
 - What would be a good choice for our volumes?
 - If we use this import process in a real environment.
-Is there any risk that our date could get stolen?
+Is there any risk that our data could get stolen?

 ## Assumptions
 You can make any assumptions at any time, remember you are free to choose they way you want to demonstrate skills to team, just keep track of them for later discussion with the team.